ybhargav1995/OfficeDocs-SharePoint/migration/migration-with-cba.md

 ### 3. Upload certificate

- Go to **Certificates & secrets** page, select **Certificates** tab.
+ Go to **Certificates & secrets** page, and select **Certificates** tab.

 - Upload the public key of your X.509 certificate that is issued by the Enterprise Public Key Infrastructure (PKI).

-- After uploading the certificate, copy the value in 'Thumbprint' for future use.
+- Copy the value in 'Thumbprint' for future use.

 ## Grant destination site access permission

-If you set the SharePoint Sites.Selected permission for 'MigApp', you need to grant the application  **FullControl** permissions for all the migration destination sites before the migration starts.
+If you set the SharePoint **Sites.Selected** permission for 'MigApp', you need to grant the application  **FullControl** permissions for all the migration destination sites before the migration starts.

 You can use either the Microsoft Graph API or PowerShell PnP to grant these permissions:

 - Microsoft Graph API: Grant the **Owner** permission role on the sites.
-You can find detailed instructions on how to do this in [Create permission - Microsoft Graph v1.0 | Microsoft Learn](/graph/api/site-post-permissions?view=graph-rest-1.0&tabs=http).
+You can find detailed instructions in [Create permission - Microsoft Graph v1.0 | Microsoft Learn](/graph/api/site-post-permissions?view=graph-rest-1.0&tabs=http).

 - PowerShell PnP: Use “Grant-PnPAzureADAppSitePermission” command to set the **FullControl** permission.
 Detailed instructions are available on the [Grant-PnPAzureADAppSitePermission page](https://pnp.github.io/powershell/cmdlets/Grant-PnPAzureADAppSitePermission.html).